Sim0nD3p/PySM/README.md

     - reload partModel in treePropertiesEditor not only on program starup

 ## where I am:
-- add origin placement for container in containerInspector
+- add way to store and restore placement in xml_store file
-  - Add origin ui to modify storage_object origin
 - add drag and drop for container group

 - Store element: